secretstartups/handbook/customer-success/tam/onboarding/index.html.md

 Time to First Value is calculated by taking the `Original Contract Date` and subtracting `First Value Date`, which is a manual input on the customer's Attributes section of the C360.

-If Seat Link is enabled, the `First Value Date` will be automatically populated by the system when `Known License Utilization` meets or exceeds 10%.
-If Seat Link data is not available, it is the responsibility of the TAM to manually update the date field based on their best estimate.
+If Cloud License data is in Gainsight, the `First Value Date` will be automatically populated by the system when `Known License Utilization` meets or exceeds 10%.
+If Cloud License data is not available, it is the responsibility of the TAM to manually update the date field based on their best estimate.

-- Required TAM action: confirm Seat Link data is in Gainsight, if not, then manually update the `First Value Date`
+- Required TAM action: confirm Cloud License data is in Gainsight, if not, then manually update the `First Value Date`

 ### Time to Onboard

 **Goal:** 45 days

-Time to Onboard is the difference between `Original Contract Date` and the date the Onboarding CTA is closed.
-For example, the `Original Contract Date` is 2020-08-15 and the Onboarding CTA was closed on 2020-09-18, the Time to Onboard would be 34 days.
+Time to Onboard is the difference between `Onboarding CTA Start Date` and the date the Onboarding CTA is closed.
+For example, the `Onboarding CTA Start Date` is 2020-08-15 and the Onboarding CTA was closed on 2020-09-18, the Time to Onboard would be 34 days.

 - Required TAM action: Close the Onboarding CTA